mf-sarafyan/kob/content/1 Keepers' Compendium/Rules/Downtime/Bastions - Business Facilities.md

 - **Alignment / Defense:** Social / **d6**
 - ***Boon: Theatrical Inspiration*.** Every day in town you and your allies gain **one Theater Die** (d6; **d8 at 13+**; **d10 at 17+**) to add to a d20 Test, like a Bardic Inspiration.
 These don't stack.
-- ***Order: Participate (Special).*** You **and your allied PCs** can spend your Bastion Turn working on a theatrical performance, as composers, writers, conductors, directors, or performers.
-A character that Participates on a Theater performance can't take work on other stuff this turn, such as Crafting (though their hirelings can craft stuff for them).
-Each Participating character increases the income of the Theater by **10GP/level**.
+- ***Order: Participate (Busy).*** You **and your allied PCs** can spend your Bastion Turn working on a theatrical performance, as composers, writers, conductors, directors, or performers.
+Each Participating character increases the income of the Theater by **10GP/level** and gains an additional Theatrical Inspiration.
 - **Financial.** **+10 GP/level** per turn.

 ### Training Area
 _Function: Boon + Defensive_

 - **Alignment / Defense:** Physical / **d8**
-- ***Order: Participate (Special).*** You **and your allied PCs** can spend your Bastion Turn training here.
-A character that Participates on a Training performance can't take work on other stuff this turn, such as Crafting (though their hirelings can craft stuff for them).
+- ***Order: Participate (Busy).*** You **and your allied PCs** can spend your Bastion Turn training here.
 A Participating character can gain one of the Order boons from this facility.
 - **Order: Training (battle).** For the next 7 days, when you take damage from an unarmed or weapon attack, you can use your Reaction to reduce the damage by 1d4.
 - **Order: Training (Skill).** For the next 7 days, you gain proficiency in one of the following skills of your choice: Acrobatics, Athletics, Performance, Sleight of Hand, or Stealth.
 - **Order: Training (Tool).** For the next 7 days, you gain proficiency with one tool of your choice.